obliojoe/who-should-lose-data/_design/dashboard_generation_prompt.md

 - ✅ Statistics are specific and accurate from source data
 - ✅ Team abbreviations are valid 3-letter codes
 - ✅ Probabilities are between 0-100
-- ✅ ESPN IDs match actual games in schedule.csv
+- ✅ ESPN IDs match actual games in schedule.json
 - ✅ Records format is "W-L" or "W-L-T"
 - ✅ Context phrases are concise and add value
 - ✅ Narratives are compelling and data-driven